 Introduction

-UMGC SWEN670 is looking to create a report generation tool that takes recorded dialog and feeds it into an interpreter and labels the data that goes into a report.
-This SRS document will be specifically for the DialogFlow portion of the report generation tool.
+UMGC SWEN670 is looking to create a report generation tool that listens to the user’s voice using a mobile device and feeds it into GCP’s Dialogflow service, which interprets the voice to text.
+The service processes and stores the extracted data into a final report, which can be edited and updated on a web interface.
+The users of this tool are primarily public service professionals trying to gather information from others in an interrogation type format.
+The tool is designed to help collect and process this information for the users.

+This SRS document will only document the requirements for the Dialogflow portion of the report generation tool.

 Purpose

-The purpose of this document is to illustrate a model of the requirements for the DialogFlow portion of the report generation tool, and will be the basis for the design for the various intents and aspects for our product.
+The purpose of this document is to illustrate a model of the requirements for the DialogFlow portion of the report generation tool and will be the basis for the design for the various intents and aspects for our product.

 There are several use cases for implementation as follows:

-Extract name(s) from speech.

-Extract address from speech.

-Extract phone number from speech.

-Extract email from speech.

-Extract insurance member number from speech.

-Extract insurance group number from speech.

-Extract medical provider from speech.

-Extract blood type from speech.

-Extract heart rate from speech.

-Extract age from speech.

-Extract occupation from speech.

-Extract symptoms from speech.

-Extract A1C from speech.

-Extract blood sugar level from speech.

-Extract medicine dosage from speech.
+Isolate primary user’s voice for use within the service.

+Receive report identifier (id or name) from user.

+Get report fields from database.

+Process report contents and fields.

+Generate dynamic intents to capture report fields.

+Identify entities extracted by the Dialogflow service.

-Insert extracted entities and data into a database.
+Insert extracted entities and data into a database for report generation.

-Service is integrated with mobile application
+Dialogflow service is integrated with the mobile application.

 Scope

-This SRS applies only to the DialogFlow service portion of the report generation tool, which is responsible for the interpretation of phrases from the mobile portion of the tool and passing off the extracted data to the web API that will put the data within a report.
+This SRS applies only to the DialogFlow service portion of the report generation tool, which is responsible for the interpretation of phrases from the mobile portion of the tool and inserting the extracted data into a database for the web API that will put the data within a report for creation or updating.

 The DialogFlow team will also be responsible for developing the webhook service that will pass information to the form templates present on the web servers.